marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       as the distance between host and speaker institutions increased on average by 32 percent.
 The growing inequality in presentations among speakers is correlated with an increase in inequality in terms of citations.
-The results imply that working from home instead of traveling can decrease gender-specific inequality and increase inequality by productivity.
+The results imply that virtual presentations instead of traveling can decrease gender-specific inequality and increase inequality by productivity in the profession.
   - title: Tracing the International Transmission of a Crisis Through Multinational Firms
     subtitle: (with Kilian Huber), Revision requested by the Journal of Finance,